 The harsh cold of the winter months leaves us wanting to stay warm and cozy in our homes.
-As you enjoy the warmth of your home, keep in mind that pests wish to escape the cold and Although many may think pest control stops in the wintertime with cooler temperatures killing off or driving away pests, the cold winter weather causes a variety of pest control challenges.
+As you enjoy the warmth of your home, keep in mind that pests wish to escape the cold and Although many may think pest control stops in the wintertime with cooler temperatures killing off or driving away pests.

 One of the significant challenges the colder weather presents is that it gives pests new motivation to seek shelter in your home.
 Pests are attracted to the shelter, food, and warmth your home can provide them as well as the moisture it harbors from leaks or ice dams.

 If the water inside your pipes freezes, it will expand and could force the pipe to rupture, crack or even burst, damaging drywall or flooring.
 This damage can create a new opening in your home through which pests can gain entry.

 Another issue with colder weather is ice dams, where excess moisture freezes over one place for an extended period.
 They look like icicles, only wider and they tend to strain whatever is holding them up such as siding, gutters, and roofing.
 This strain can strip weatherproofing, sink your roof and even wear down your siding, leaving pests new way to get into your home.